Export Compliance

 The Department of Commerce controls the export of all goods, technologies, and software not regulated by another government agency.
 This is done through the Department’s Bureau of Industry and Security (BIS), which maintains the Export Administration Regulations (EAR).
 An important component of the EAR is the Commerce Control List, a section of the regulations that lists specific technologies and the countries to which those technologies may or may not be exported, along with any special restrictions or exceptions that may apply.

-Since UFRC is not a DOE Defense Programs laboratory, the export controls of most relevance are those administered by the Department of Commerce.
+Since UFIT Research Computing is not a DOE Defense Programs laboratory, the export controls of most relevance are those administered by the Department of Commerce.
 Outside the areas of military technology (missiles, weapons of mass destruction) and nuclear materials, the Department of Commerce, through the Bureau of Industry and Security (BIS), has primary jurisdiction over exports and publishes the EAR.
 The Bureau regulates by the following criteria: the identity of the goods or technology to be exported; the destination of the items (or in the case of Deemed Export, the nationality of the end-user); the end use to be made of the export; and the identity of the organization or individual that will receive the export.

 IS YOUR RESEARCH SUBJECT TO EXPORT CONTROL?